mzubair12147/nestjs-prisma-redis-postgres-nextjs-shadcn-framermotion-docker-template/README.md

 * Frontend reload not working → check `next dev -H 0.0.0.0` and volume mounts
 * DB not connecting → check `DATABASE_URL` and Postgres container
 * Redis not connecting → check `REDIS_URL` and Redis container

----

-That’s it 🚀

----

-Would you like me to **make it even shorter**, like a very minimal README (just steps to run + basic info), or keep this medium-simple style?